SEN Information Report 2023-2024

 - How will you help me to support my child’s learning?

 Parent Consultations are held in the autumn and spring terms to keep parents fully informed of their child’s progress and an annual report is written for each child in the summer.
 Parents are involved in reviews of the Personal Support Plans (PSPs) and their views are sought at each opportunity to help support their child’s learning.

-Frequent daily bursts of reading, via the systematic synthetic phonics programme – Bug Club and spelling practice is shown to have a positive impact on your child’s progress.
+Frequent daily bursts of reading, via the systematic synthetic phonics programme – Bug Club and spelling practice, using Essential Spellings is shown to have a positive impact on your child’s progress.
 Please ask your child’s class teacher if you would like more information about reading or spelling strategies to use with your child.
 There are resources on our website about how to support your child, including the maths calculation policy, and recommended reading books by year group.

 There are formal occasions during the school year such as Parent Consultations where parents are involved in discussions about their child’s education.
 We will always seek your permission first if a decision is made to involve outside agencies.
 However we have an ‘open door’ policy where parents are able to speak to their class teacher by email or phone to pass on quick messages or pieces of information.

 Working parents are able to telephone to arrange for a teacher to call them back or email if there is a particular issue they wish to discuss.
 Parents are represented on the school governing body.

-For all school trips a risk assessment is undertaken, following guidance from County’s Risk Assessment and individual assessments where needed, to ensure that each child is kept safe from harm.
+For all school trips, a risk assessment is undertaken, following guidance from County’s Risk Assessment and individual assessments where needed, to ensure that each child is kept safe from harm.
 All children with SEND are included on all school trips (including residential trips), and, when appropriate, reasonable adjustments are deployed.
 Parents are consulted to ensure the full participation and active engagement of all children.
-Where the outings are run by outside agencies they are made aware of each child’s needs so that they are able to meet them in a sensitive and appropriate manner.
+Where the outings are run by outside agencies staff are made aware of each child’s needs so that they are able to meet them in a sensitive and appropriate manner.